NotsoanoNimus/OrchidOS_x86/docs/MEMORY_MAP.md

     - DWORD: Pointer to block's header.
 3. **Dynamic Allocation**
     - Fragmentation: the heap is capable of dynamically freeing blocks and merging them into large holes to be used later.
-    - First-Come: any free blocks with space enough for a new allocation will be fragmented
+    - First-Come: any free blocks with space enough for a new allocation will be fragmented.